manipabba/manipabba.github.io/content/portfolio/coursework.md

 type = "post"
 date = 2022-08-25
 +++
-This post consists of summaries for key courses I've taken at UMD. # MAKE PAGE WITH OPTIMIZATION PROJECT, HONEYPOT
+This post consists of summaries for key courses I've taken at UMD.

 ## Computer Science
 ### Advanced Data Structures